WhytcardAI/vscode-whytcard-brain/Release/QUICKSTART.md

 ### Test 1: Check the Sidebar

-✅ You should see 4 views:
+✅ You should see 5 views:

 - Instructions
 - Documentation
 - Context
+- Templates
 - Stats

 ### Test 2: Query Brain